Optimal Shrinkage of Singular Values: Introduction

 \subsection{Some optimal shrinkers}

 In this paper, we develop a general method for finding the optimal shrinkage nonlinearity for a variety of loss functions.
-We explicitly work out the optimal shrinkage formula for the Frobenius norm loss, the nuclear norm loss, and the operator norm loss:
+We explicitly work out the optimal shrinkage formula for the Frobenius norm loss, the nuclear norm loss, and the operator norm loss.
+Let us denote the Frobenius, Operator and Nuclear matrix norms by $\norm{\cdot}_{F}$,$\norm{\cdot}_{op}$ and $\norm{\cdot}_{*}$, respectively.
+If the singular values of the matrix $X-\hat{X}$ are $\sigma_1,\ldots,\sigma_m$, then these losses are given by